 A partnership then formed between Caragabal Public School, the Caragabal Progress Group and Weddin Landcare to bring the project idea to life, with generous input from local community members and businesses.

 The project was also proudly supported by Central West Local Land Services through funding from the NSW Government and the Australian Government’s National Landcare Program.
 The landowner, Trevor McDonald, kindly allowed the artwork to be displayed on his shed.

 Assisted by our local Landcare Coordinator, Melanie Cooper, primary students from Caragabal Public School researched and learned about the local bird species and some of the processes that are threatening them.
 The students then voted on which birds should be included on the artwork, based on ‘pitch’ presentations given by the students to their classmates.
 The students were very engaged in this project, with some students even begging to work on “their birds” during lunchtime!

-The artwork was designed by Eggpicnic, a Sydney based design studio operated by Camila De Gregorio and Christopher Macaluso, which is devoted to wildlife conservation.
+The artwork was designed by Eggpicnic, a Canberra based design studio operated by Camila De Gregorio and Christopher Macaluso, which is devoted to wildlife conservation.
 Camila and Chris were incredibly supportive of this project, being one of the first of their major artworks outside of Sydney and the first artwork where the whole community had been involved.
 They were also excited by the number and diversity of bird species the artwork would raise awareness of.